 However, our obligations go beyond infrastructure creation.
 We're also revolutionising energy distribution from power generation to consumption by modernising existing infrastructure to accommodate future needs while giving immediate advantages.

-Our mission at Beca is to provide the energy solutions we need today while also laying the groundwork for future generations.
+Our mission at Beca is to provide the energy solutions needed today while also laying the groundwork for future generations.

 Why is the efficiency of distribution and transmission networks important?